 In the end of Super Paper Mario, Luigi ends up as part of Dimentio's plan and pilots a giant robot before being cured by Mario.
 It was implied something might happen to Luigi a few minutes before that, though.

-Happens in the end of Throne Of Darkness, to the Magnificent Seven Samurai.
+Happens in the end of Throne of Darkness, to The Magnificent Seven Samurai.
 After defeating the Dark Warlord, their feudal lord reveals that he only wanted you to retrieve the immortality potion.
 He then drinks the potion, transforms into the next dark warlord, kills his own servants (the player's part) and brings them back as zombies.

-The backstory of Byakuren Hijiri in Touhou 12 is this played sympathetically; originally a youkai-hunting priestess, Byakuren came to appreciate her youkai allies more than her human ones, and that combined with the fear of death drove her to transform herself into a youkai.
-Sanae recieves a warning that she who hunts youkai may become one, as well.
+Touhou'sKochiya Sanae recieves a warning that she who hunts youkai may become one, as well.
 In her profile, it's mentioned that Alice was a human who became a youkai to pursue power.
 In supplementary materials, Marisa is confirmed to experiment with methods of gaining immortality, but in one game she refuses to eat an immortal person's liver to get it.
 Reimu also has that option, and doesn't balk at the method so much as the idea of becoming anything remotely inhuman.

 Marisa is a curious exception to magicians in general; it's stated All There in the Manual that becoming a Youkai Magician is a natural progression of studying magic.
 Marisa has made neutral comments towards immortality; and Alternative Character Interpretation goes both ways towards whether she's heading towards becoming youkai; or if she'd want to.